 Sec.
-126.608.
-Creation of bond enhancement program.
+126.601. - Creation of bond enhancement program.

-(a) Subject to the availability of funds, the JSEB Administrator shall competitively procure and maintain annually a contract with a third-party contractor or contractors to provide a bond enhancement program for the benefit of JSEBs.
-The bond enhancement program shall provide support services to assist JSEBs in their efforts to secure performance and payment bonds for public and private contracts.
-The program shall not provide the underlying bond but shall provide a refined basis for underwriting bonds, small business support services, and contractor monitoring necessary for such bond underwriting, as well as improvement plans for JSEBs who do not qualify.
+- (a) The City shall issue a Request for Proposals ("RFP") within 60 days of the effective date of this Ordinance and contract with an entity to provide a bond enhancement program for the benefit of Jacksonville Small Emerging Businesses ("JSEBs") as defined below, with an established bond enhancement program entity.
+The purpose of this program is to provide support services to assist vendors certified hereunder in their efforts to secure performance and payment bonds for public and private contracts.
+The program shall not provide the underlying bond but shall provide a refined basis for underwriting bonds, in-house bonding authority (where the respondent to the RFP has the capability of writing bonds on its own company), small business support services and contractor monitoring necessary for such bond underwriting, as well as improvement plans for contractors who do not qualify.
+The contract shall provide for an initial two-year period with three, one-year renewals subject to usual City professional contract terms. - (b) Section 126.201(a)(2)(b) provides that JSEBs do not have to submit bid bonds for projects under \$500,000.
+Section 126.201(j) provides that JSEBs do not need to provide performance bonds for projects under \$200,000, or such other minimum amount set by the Florida legislature under Fla.
+Stat.
+Section 255.05 as amended.

-(b) Section 126.201(b) of the Code provides that JSEBs are not required to submit bid bonds for projects under \$500,000.
-Section 126.201(g) provides that JSEBs shall be exempt from obtaining a payment and performance bond for projects that are (i) equal to or less than the "Discretionary Bond Threshold" amount, as defined in Chapter 126, Part 2 of the Code; and (ii) equal to or less than the payment and performance bond waiver amount permitted in Section 18.11 of the Charter.

-(Ord.
-2021-117-E , § 5)

 Sec.
-126.609.
-Access to capital.
+126.602. - Access to capital.